Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 #### [React Native](https://reactnative.dev/)
 - Created by [Meta](https://about.meta.com/) in 2015.
 - This option uses JavaScript.
-- This optiona also has a fast refresh feature to see changes quickly.
+- This option also has a fast refresh feature to see changes quickly.
 - React Native focuses on UI.
 - It uses [Flipper](https://fbflipper.com/) which helps with debugging on mobile.